Identifying and Articulating Outcomes

 What is the difference between a learning outcome, a program outcome and process/operational outcome?

-Learning outcomes describe the measurable skills, abilities, knowledge or values that students should be able to demonstrate as a result of a completing a course.
-They are student-centered rather than teacher-centered, in that they describe what the students will do, not what the instructor will teach.
+Learning outcomes describe the measurable skills, abilities, knowledge or values that students should be able to demonstrate as a result of a completing a course or program.
+They are learner-centered rather than instructor-centered, in that they describe what the students will do, not what the instructor will teach.

 Program outcomes are statements conveying the intent of a program of study.
 They are often seen as the knowledge and skills students will have obtained by the time they have received their intended degree.